 The coronavirus pandemic has had a devastating impact on communities in the United States and globally.

 There are thousands of confirmed cases throughout the U.S., and local businesses and organizations have been greatly impacted by self-isolation and quarantine tactics put in place to halt the spread of the virus.
 In the New York area, restaurants and bars have shifted to a pickup and delivery-only model, but are still faced with sharp declines in customers.
 Many local organizations have refocused their efforts on helping New Yorkers in need during this crisis, and have an increased need in resources as a result.
-It’s essential for all of us to do our part by staying home and only venturing in public for essential reasons, but there are other ways to help your community while you self-isolate.
+It’s crucial for all of us to do our part by staying home and only venturing in public for essential reasons, but there are other ways to help your community while you self-isolate.
 Below, team SN looked into how we can support local businesses and organizations right now in response to the coronavirus pandemic.

 FoodtoEat NYC's iFundWomen Campaign